 In the words of St. Tikhon: It is our obligation to share our spiritual treasurers, our truth, our light and our joy with those who do not have these gifts.
 And this duty lies not only on pastors and missionaries, but also on lay people, for the Church of Christ, in the wise comparison of St. Paul, is a body, and in the life of the body every member takes part.

-As we begin a new year in 2019, here are current news updates and announcements.
+Here are current news updates and announcements.
 Please also note that archives have been updated, so you can now easily access all archived chaplaincy stories.
 Instructions for how to access the archives can be found on that page.